Tax Return Lodgment Due Dates

 - companies with prior year returns outstanding or prosecutions are required by 31 October (payment by 1 December)

-- large or medium and previous year low-taxed companies, consolidated group companies are required variously from December through March
+- large or medium and previous year low-taxed companies, consolidated group companies are required variously from December through March – See Companies and super funds

-- various non-taxable entities may have until 15 May as their final lodgment date (generally extendible without penalty to 5 June, beyond which restricted dates apply in the following year).
+- non-taxable entities may have until 15 May as their final lodgment date (generally extendible without penalty to 5 June, beyond which restricted dates apply in the following year).

 Penalties apply for non-lodgement and late lodgement which may include fines, interest on a time basis on the underlying tax debt and loss of future lodgement extension privileges.